anushkashukla1804/SCT_WD_2/README.md

 <title>This is a basic calculator</title>
-<p>This is a very basic form of ocding with html,css,js as part of languages included</p>
+<p>This is a very basic form of coding with html,css,js as part of languages included</p>